cj-mills/christianjmills/_pages/about.md

 ## Reaching Out

-If you would like to discuss any of the topics mentioned above, feel free to reach out via [Email](mailto:christian@christianjmills.com).
+If you would like to discuss any of the topics mentioned above, feel free to reach out via Email at christian@christianjmills.com.